gcyrillus/plx-gc-categories/README.md

 *You have to break a shell to eat an egg, if you boil it ... you may just watch it.*

+...

+*once cold, your boiled egg makes a nice plain template to paint an easter egg.*